cifertech/ESP32-DIV/Libraries/README.txt

-Please export the files and replace them with your original libraries.
+Export the files and replace them with your original libraries.

 Existing libraries
 - TFT_eSPI